FHPythonUtils/Cli2Gui/documentation/reference/cli2gui/decorators.md

  - `options` *are* - "argparse", "getopt", "optparse", "docopt", "dephell_argparse".
 Defaults to "argparse".
  - `gui` *str, optional* - Override the gui to use.
 Current options are:
- "pysimplegui", "pysimpleguiqt","pysimpleguiweb".
-Defaults to "pysimplegui". theme (Union[str, list[str]], optional): Set a base24 theme.
+ "dearpygui" ,"pysimplegui", "pysimpleguiqt","pysimpleguiweb".
+Defaults to "dearpygui". theme (Union[str, list[str]], optional): Set a base24 theme.
 Can also pass a base24 scheme file. eg. one-light.yaml.
-Defaults to "". darkTheme (Union[str, list[str]], optional): Set a base24 dark
+Defaults to "". darkTheme (Union[str, list[str]], optional): Set a base24 dark theme variant.
- theme variant.
 Can also pass a base24 scheme file. eg. one-dark.yaml.
- Defaults to "".
- sizes (Union[dict[str, int]], optional): Set the UI sizes such as the button size.
  Defaults to "".
  - `image` *str, optional* - Set the program icon.
 File extensions can be any that PIL supports.
 Defaults to "".
  - `program_name` *str, optional* - Override the program name.